How to Remove .html from URLs on Your Website

 Open the

-file and add the following code:RewriteEngine On RewriteCond %{REQUEST_FILENAME} !-f RewriteCond %{REQUEST_FILENAME} !-d RewriteRule ^([a-zA-Z0-9_-]+)$ $1.html [L]
+.htaccessfile and add the following code:RewriteEngine On RewriteCond %{REQUEST_FILENAME} !-f RewriteCond %{REQUEST_FILENAME} !-d RewriteRule ^([a-zA-Z0-9_-]+)$ $1.html [L]This code tells the server to look for a file with the

-extension if the URL without the extension is requested. -
+.htmlextension if the URL without the extension is requested. -

 Save and Upload: